-8. Telemetry Requirements
+8. TELEMETRY REQUIREMENTS

 As agencies allow remote users to connect more directly to external services, visibility by CISA must be preserved through information sharing.
 Figure 8 shows the conceptual architecture of the Remote User Use Case, with the telemetry requirements added as lines on certain data flows.
 These lines, depicted in Figure 8, indicate when an agency must share telemetry with CISA.
-CISA may require internal telemetry to be collected in accordance with Section 7(f) of Executive Order 14028.27 The requirements for sharing telemetry data with CISA are only applicable to the data flows between the remote user and the web and CSPs.
-Consult the NCPS program28 and CDM program29 for further details.
+CISA may require internal telemetry to be collected.
+The requirements for sharing telemetry data with CISA are only applicable to the data flows between the remote user and the web and CSPs.
+Consult the NCPS program.29 and CDM program.30 for further details.